digital-asset/daml/docs/source/tools/non-repudiation.rst

 Non-repudiation
 ###############

-The Daml Profiler is only available in the
-`Daml Connect Enterprise Edition <https://www.digitalasset.com/products/daml-connect>`_ and is currently an :doc:`Early Access Feature in Alpha status </support/status-definitions>`.
+The non-repudiation middleware, API and client library are only available in the `Daml Connect Enterprise Edition <https://www.digitalasset.com/products/daml-connect>`_ and are currently an :doc:`Early Access Feature in Alpha status </support/status-definitions>`.

 When you are issuing a command over the Ledger API, there is an implicit trust assumption between the issuer of the command and the operator of the participant